 What do you need when you are homeschooling Kindergarten?
 This is a common question parents have when they are just reaching this age with their first child.
 When my oldest first turned 5 I was raring to go.
-I thought she needed the best books, and lots of them!
+I thought she needed a bunch of workbooks!
 I was so ready to teach that I wanted to jump right to the multiplication tables!

 After awhile, however, I calmed down and realized what a 5 year old is ready for.
 After a few children, I realized what is really necessary at this age and pared down considerably.

 1. Basic math and phonics program ONLY if they are interested and seem ready for it.
 If you try something and they just aren't catching on, drop it and try again in a few months.
 At this age, it is not necessary to force them to continue on in something that isn't working.